-In the year of 1011 during the Northern Song, a brand new 9-storey Buddhist pagoda was complete in Nanjing, in today’s Jiangsu Province.
+In the year 1011 during the Northern Song, a brand new 9-storey Buddhist pagoda was completed in Nanjing, in today’s Jiangsu Province.

 Under the pagoda, there is a basement where this Ashoka Tower along with Shakyamuni Buddha’s bone fragments, a crystal bowl, and a number of priceless Buddhist treasures was stored after a public ceremony hosted by grand Buddhist masters and attended by a huge crowd of Buddhist followers.

 But the pagoda was destroyed late in wars, although the basement was kept intact as by then no one knew its existence.

 Four hundred years later, the third Ming emperor Yongle ascended the throne.
 While he sent Admiral Zheng He to tour half of the world, built the Forbidden City, Temple of Heaven and city of Beijing as China’s new capital, he reconstructed a Buddhist pagoda on the old ruin site in Nanjing as a tribute to his birth mother, a low ranking royal consort.

 The pagoda also had nine storeys with a total height reaching 78 metres (as tall as a 28-storey high-rise apartment block), making it the tallest structure in China at the time.